robertdfrench/revolving-doors/80_hello_world/README.md

 ![hello-yourself](hello-yourself.svg)

-Because we are both sending and receiving data, we will need to prepare room in [client.c](client.c) for two strings: the `greeting` we want to send and the `response` we expect to receive.

-What we provide to the doors library is not this data, but rather the addresses and lengths of these two strings (or, in the case of the response, the maximum length we expect from the server).
-The structure that holds these addresses and lengths is a `door_arg_t` and it looks like this:
+What we provide to the doors library is not this data, but rather the addresses and lengths of these two strings.
+For the client, the structure that holds these addresses and lengths is a `door_arg_t` and it looks like this:

 ```c
 // from DOOR_CALL(3C) in the illumos manual